 King Henry I was buried in front of the High Altar at Reading Abbey on 3 January 1136.
-However, the story of his burial starts a month earlier on 2 December 1135, the day he died in Normandy.
-Henry had founded Reading Abbey in 1121 always intending it to be his burial place.
+However, the story of his burial starts a month earlier on 2 December 1135 in Normandy.

 Henry had two older brothers – Robert and William.
 When their father, King William I (William the Conqueror) died, Henry’s older brother, Robert, inherited the title of Duke of Normandy, and William became King of England.

 As the youngest brother, Henry grew up without major lands or political power, but took every opportunity to improve his position.
 He snatched the English crown as soon as William II died – killed in a hunting accident in the New Forest in 1100 – and fought Robert to become Duke of Normandy in 1106.
 Henry was hastily crowned king at Westminster Abbey on 5 August 1100, only three days after his brother’s death.

 In 1121, King Henry I announced that he wanted a new abbey built at Reading.
 The abbey would have a large and impressive church, and living quarters for dozens of monks, who would worship in the church.
 The abbey would transform Reading forever, turning a market town into an important religious centre, known across Western Europe.

 No expense was spared in building Henry’s abbey.
 The church and other buildings were designed to impress with their size, beauty and magnificence.
 The abbey church would be the fourth-longest church in England, after the cathedrals of Winchester and London, and the abbey church at Bury St Edmunds.

 Henry I built this monastery between the rivers Kennet and Thames, in a spot calculated for the reception of almost all who might have occasion to travel to the more populous cities of England…William Malmesbury, 12th century chronicler